innolitics/rdm/rdm/init_files/documents/software_plan.md

 **Performed by:** Engineer implementing, or planning for, the change

-**Input:** Vague or partially specified requirements in the change request or knowledge of the user needs
+**Inputs:** Vague or partially specified requirements in the change request or knowledge of the user needs

 **Tasks:**